Alpine F1 Team: 2023 season

 Alonso moved to Aston Martin for the 2023 season because he wanted a multi-year contract extension, and Alpine was only willing to give him one more year in F1.
 Alpine announced that Piastri would be replacing Alonso; but Piastri immediately denied he had a contract to race with the team.
 Team principal Szafnauer criticised Piastri, saying that Piastri should show more loyalty to Alpine, and claimed that Piastri was thankful when told about his F1 promotion prior to Alpine's announcement.
 In September 2022, a hearing of the Contract Recognition Board determined that Alpine did not have a valid contract with Piastri and was free to race with rival team McLaren in 2023.
 During the 2022 Japanese Grand Prix weekend the team confirmed that Pierre Gasly has signed a multiple-year contract with them starting in 2023.

 In July 2023, Laurent Rossi was replaced by Philippe Krief as CEO.
-During the Belgian Grand Prix weekend, Alpine announced that Szafnauer and sporting director Alan Permane would leave the team after the race.
+During the Belgian Grand Prix weekend (which incidentally would also see Gasly claim a P3 podium in the Sprint race), Alpine announced that Szafnauer and sporting director Alan Permane would leave the team after the race.
 Chief technical officer Pat Fry would also leave the team at the end of the year to join Williams.

 Alpine finished the season sixth in the Constructors' Championship, while Gasly and Ocon were 11th and 12th, respectively, in the drivers' standings.
+Despite the two-place drop in position compared to the previous year, the squad still did manage to take a pair of solid podiums (one P3 apiece for Ocon and Gasly in Monaco and Zandvoort respectively).
 The team reportedly lost about half a second per lap on average because the Renault power unit was lagging behind its rivals.
 Without this deficit, the team could have had performance similar to that of the Mercedes team.